 Tongji University Master of Landscape Architecture

-Go to the 2nd Floor Reception Desk to secure detailed descriptions and advising sheets for each option or contact the MLA Advisor Katherine Hartung.
+Go to the 2nd Floor Reception Desk to secure detailed descriptions and advising sheets for each option or contact the MLA Advisor Liz Marsh.
 In each instance the total credit requirement of the Dual Degree is considerably less than would be needed if each degree were independently pursued.

 ADVANCED STANDING FOR MASTER OF URBAN DESIGN DEGREE